jgoley/atom-autocomplete-meteor-packages/README.md

-# Atom autocomplete for Meteor packages.
+# Atom autocomplete for Meteor packages